 As there are quite a few food-related and drink pages elsewhere on this site, further down the page you’ll find them in a box or summary.

 When I used to write about traditional Scottish food for clients, these tourism-promoting folk always preferred if I started with an assurance of its authenticity and quality.

 And it’s true.
 These days there are some superb places to eat in Scotland – restaurants that just let the quality of the local ingredients speak for themselves.

-But word of mouth, personal recommendations and review sites remain the best way to discover them – especially in view of the changes that the pandemic of 2020 brought to the dining scene in Scotland.
+But word of mouth, personal recommendations and review sites remain the best way to discover them – especially in view of the changes that the pandemic of 2020 and beyond brought to the dining scene in Scotland.